 This abbreviation stands for several terms: polyethylene(PE), polypropylene (PP), polybutylene (PB) et al. For adhesive production these pure polyolefins are only negligibly suitable.
 Addressing a wider interest are the amorphous polyolefins manufactured in a special procedure as well as their co- and terpolymeres, which is then commercialised under the comprehensive term amorphous-poly-alpha-olefin (APAO) or in short polyolefin (PO).
 The main advantage in comparison with EVA is superior heat resistance (re-activation temperature 110 – 130°C).
 PO is not suitable for exterior applications.
 High temperature resistance and relevant demand for high melting energy reduce the capacities of all available melting aggregates up to 50 %.

 The abbreviation PUR stands for single component, humidity-reactive polyurethane hotmelts.
-The PUR glue type fulfils the highest requirements regarding temperature-, water-, steam -, detergent- and solvent-resistance.
+The PUR glue type fulfils the highest requirements regarding temperature-resistance, water-resistance, steam-resistance, detergent-resistance and solvent-resistance.
 The main advantages compared with EVA and PO are: High heat and water resistance.
 PUR adhesives are suitable for interior and exterior use without exception (all materials).
-PUR glue comes in block form (blocks weighing 2 - 18 Kg) and barrel form with 200 Kg/barrel.
-One producer offers PUR-granulate too.
-The glue in block form has a smaller surface compared with granulate, which reduces the danger of humidity interlacing.
+PUR glue comes in block form (blocks weighing 2 – 18 kg) and barrel form with 200 kg/barrel.
+One producer offers PUR granulate too.
+The glue in block form has a smaller surface area than granulate, which reduces the danger of humidity interlacing.
 Due to the comparatively low working temperature, PUR is most suitable for thin thermoplastic films.

-More details regarding the abbreviation-part APAO see APAO.
-The addition R means reactiv.
-The APAO-R glue is on polyolefine basis with reactive characteristics (see PUR).
+For more details regarding the abbreviation part APAO, see APAO.
+The addition R means reactive.
+The APAO-R glue is on polyolefin basis with reactive characteristics (see PUR).
 The adhesive is suitable for interior and exterior use and is offered in block form.
-The APAO-R glue is used more rarely.
+APAO-R glue is used more rarely.

 Water-based glue, with water portion amounting to up to 50 %, has some disadvantages compared with hotmelt glue.
-In production the energy consumption is very high and the production speed very low, because the water portion must evaporate.
-You have reduced possibilities in wrapping (only suitable for substrates with a simple profile).
+In production the energy consumption is very high and the production speed very low, because the water portion needs to evaporate.
+Wrapping options are reduced (only suitable for substrates with a simple profile).

-Due to new emission-protection-acts it is not recommended to invest in a machine/line, which runs with a solvent-based glue
+Due to new emission protection legislation, it is not recommended to invest in a machine or line that operates with a solvent-based glue.

-Width of overlay material in metres X Transport speed in m/min X 60 Minutes X Grammage per qm in Kg/sqm = Mass of glue in Kg/h.
+Width of overlay material in metres X Transport speed in m/min X 60 minutes X grams per m² in kg/m² = mass of glue in kg/h

-If one wants to use more than ⅔ of the capacity of our melting units, we recommend making tests.
+If you wish to use more than ⅔ of the capacity of our melting units, we recommend conducting tests.
 The melting capacity varies dependent on glue type and manufacturer.